AdrianBronder/ontap-day0-setup/README.md

 - Creates a cluster and joins nodes
 - Performs a couple of steps like setting parameters, creating networks & aggregates, adding licenses...

+General:
+- All possible steps run in parallel
+- It was my first Python learning experience.
+Please don't be to harsh on me ;-)

 Have fun!